DevGuyRash/git-hooks-runner-toolkit/README.md

 ### 4) Secrets encryption enforcement — `git-crypt-enforce.sh`

-Guards against leaking secrets by refusing commits that stage plaintext for paths covered by `git-crypt`; it inspects the staged blob to ensure encrypted content contains the ` GITCRYPT ` sentinel before allowing the commit.
+Guards against leaking secrets by refusing commits that stage plaintext for paths covered by `git-crypt`; it inspects the staged blob to ensure encrypted content contains the `\0GITCRYPT\0` sentinel before allowing the commit.

 **Enable by copy:**